Purely Radiative Higgs Mass in Scale invariant models: Illustrative Example

-In order to illustrate this discussion, we consider a phenomenologically rich SI model, the SI-scotogenic model~\cite{Ahriche:2016cio}, where the SM is extended by one inert doublet scalar, $S^{T}\equiv\Big(S^{\pm}\,,\,[S^{0}+iA^{0}]/\sqrt{2}\Big)$, three singlet Majorana fermions $N_{i}$, and one real neutral singlet scalar $\phi$.
+In order to illustrate this discussion, we consider a phenomenologically rich SI example, the SI-scotogenic model~\cite{Ahriche:2016cio}, where the SM is extended by one inert doublet scalar, $S^{T}\equiv\Big(S^{\pm}\,,\,[S^{0}+iA^{0}]/\sqrt{2}\Big)$, three singlet Majorana fermions $N_{i}$, and one real neutral singlet scalar $\phi$.
 The model is assigned by a global $Z_{2}$ symmetry $\{S,\,N_{i}\}\rightarrow\{-S,\,-N_{i}\}$, where all other fields being $Z_{2}$-even.
-This global symmetry makes the lightest $Z_{2}$-odd field $N_{1}$ as a stable DM candidate.
-One can easily construct the effective potential (\ref{eq:V1l}) for this model by deriving the field dependant masses through the relevant parts of the SI Lagrangian density
+This global symmetry makes the lightest $Z_{2}$-odd field as a stable DM candidate (which we take $N_{1}$ in our example).
+One easily constructs the effective potential (\ref{eq:V1l}) for this model by deriving the field dependent masses through the relevant parts of the SI invariant Lagrangian density